Awss3errorsaccessdenied When Uploading the Image Rails Carrier Wave

 For operation reasons, it is often useful to create versions from existing ones instead of using the original file.
 If your uploader generates several versions where the next is smaller than the last, it will have less fourth dimension to generate from a smaller, already candy image.

-course MyUploader < CarrierWave::Uploader::Base of operations version :pollex do process resize_to_fill: [ 280 , 280 ] end version :small_thumb , from_version: :pollex do process resize_to_fill: [ 20 , 20 ] end stop
+course MyUploader < CarrierWave::Uploader::Base of operations version :pollex do process resize_to_fill: [ 280 , 280 ] end version :small_thumb , from_version: :pollex do process resize_to_fill: [ 20 , 20 ] end stop The option :from_version uses the file cached in the :pollex version instead of the original version, potentially resulting in faster processing.

 Making uploads work beyond class redisplays